paulad8/ColourVerse/README.md

       - Associated artists and artworks,
       - Prominent styles and characteristics
 7. Search Functionality
-   - A dynamic search bar in the site's navigation allows users to find artists, movements and artworks by keywords.
+   - A dynamic search bar in the site's navigation enables users to find artists, movements, and artworks by keyword.
    - Results are categorised for ease of navigation:
       - Artists (names listed),
       - Movements (images)